iamvkm/portfolio/content/posts/xiaomi-custom-rom.md

 ## 5. Enjoy your freedom!

-Stay tuned for some more tutorials in future like installing YouTube premium for free on your rooted device.
+If you run into any problems in the way, [ping](https://t.me/vvekm) me.Stay tuned for some more tutorials in future like installing YouTube premium for free on your rooted device.